Gonzalez & Waddington – Attorneys at Law

 Call our military defense lawyers to discuss your rights if you face an administrative separation from the military.

-Military careers can be cut short for disciplinary reasons and criminal misconduct.
-One path is an administrative separation.
-An administrative separation is when the military separates a service member administratively versus judicially (through a court-martial).
 An administrative separation is a serious matter that may have life-long legal consequences for the service member being separated.
 Administrative separation from the military is similar to being fired from a civilian job for misconduct.
 However, an administrative separation could strip one of the important military benefits and impact one’s ability to find work in the future.
+The following military boards impact a servicemember’s rights and military service.

 Call 1-800-921-8607 or fill out this form to speak with a criminal defense lawyer.